Not Enough (Official Video)

 “Constructed with ten gleaming tracks, ‘Salty’ is an engrossing listen; the playful guitars wrap themselves around Jolie's endlessly invigorating voice, which details everything from parties to personal fall-outs, from wasted days to hedonistic nights.” – Gold Flake Paint

 Before writing their second album, “Try Harder” (set to release in September of 2019), Mean Jolene underwent a 50% membership change.
-Jolie and Adam still held down bass and drums, and Ali Ditto and Ray Seraphin came in on guitars.
+Core members, Jolie and Adam Sharp, still held down bass and drums, and Ali Ditto and Ray Seraphin came in on guitars.
 The band wrote their 10-song sophomore album over a couple of months and recorded over two weekends.
 The songs are expansive, ambitious and more mature than previous efforts; the album is a synthesis of influences such as Shonen Knife, Nikki and the Corvettes and the Breeders.
 “Try Harder” is Mean Jolene’s deepest journey yet into melodic, towering power-pop with roaring guitar riffs over dynamic, effected rhythm guitar and layered vocal harmonies.

 Mean Jolene’s present lineup continues to feature Jolie, Adam and Ali, along with new members, Steven Garcia (lead guitar) and Maud Morgan (bass guitar).